Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/alternatives/_index.en.md

 A new parameter, `panel`, has been added which can be set up on a group component.
 This says that the group should be displayed as part of the [Panel component](../../../components/panel/).

-Here, you will recognize the apperance and settings that can be set on the panel component.
-Example on setup:
+Here, you will recognize the appearance and settings that can be set on the panel component.
+Example configuration:

 ```json
       {